IRS Tax Debt Relief With IRS Fresh Start Program

 What Can The IRS Do If You Fail To Get IRS Back Tax Relief?

-Internal Revenue Service Restructuring and Reform Act of 1998 was a landmark law that brought respect for the individual taxpayer back into the system.
-It forced the IRS to more fully communicate with the public and grant taxpayers "due process" rights.
+The Internal Revenue Service Restructuring and Reform Act of 1998 was an important law.
+It helped restore respect for individual taxpayers in the system.
+It forced the IRS to more fully communicate with the public and grant taxpayers “due process” rights.

 But make no mistake about it, the IRS is not a joke and has almost unlimited power.
-They can take away your car, your house, garnish wages, clean out your bank account and retirement fund, as well as restrict your travel by seizing your passport.
+They can take your car and house.
+They can also garnish your wages.
+They can empty your bank account and retirement fund.
+They can restrict your travel by seizing your passport.

-They will take anything of value—jewelry, precious family heirlooms, artwork, your gun collection—and even garnish part of your social security earnings.
+They will take anything valuable, like jewelry, family heirlooms, artwork, or your gun collection.
+They can even take part of your social security earnings.

 By then, the penalties and interest will be so high that it will feel like an impossible situation to get out of.